anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 -	Ephemeral storage
 -	Image storage

-The different profiles and storage extensions are defined in the reference model document.

 Two types of persistent data storage are supported in OpenStack:
 -	Block storage
 -	Object storage